 Choosing between the two will mainly depend on your objectives, but also partly on your personal preferences.

-Hopefully, this article has given you the knowledge to help you decide in the most effective way possible.
+Hopefully, this article has given you the knowledge to help you decide most effectively.